 If your filter experiences any interruption, that stagnant water could welcome mold growth.
 When white water mold and pink slime grow, it often builds up layer after layer of microorganisms.
 Filtered and flowing water help prevent the bacteria from layering.

-Another cause for white water mold and pink slime is unbalanced water.
+Another cause of white water mold and pink slime is unbalanced water.
 If you lack proper chlorine or biguanide levels, you may unwittingly be building up groups of mold and germs.

-As we mentioned, both of these substances are naturally-occurring.
+As I mentioned, both of these substances are naturally occurring.
 You’ll find them in stagnant bodies of water practically everywhere.
-To keep you safe and your pool swim-ready, we want to help you understand how to treat and prevent these microorganisms from growing.
+To keep you safe and your pool swim-ready, I want to help you understand how to treat and prevent these microorganisms from growing.